Great Choral Singing Since 1949

 B.J.
 Whitehouse serves as the much-appreciated Music Director for the Jamestown Community Chorus.

 B.J. graduated from Bowling Green State University with a Bachelors of Music Education a long time ago and went on to earn a Master of Arts in Teaching from Rhode Island College.

 He has served as the director of the Jamestown Community Chorus since 1989 and has also acted as choral director at a number of local churches.
 B.J. taught general and choral music at the Wilbur/McMahon Schools in Little Compton where he taught grades K-8 for 26 years prior to retiring in 2015.
 Prior to that he taught music at the Block Island (RI) School for four years.
 At present, he travels to schools and performs as “The Shanteyman” and shares music of the sea with children.

 B.J. is an active community member, including being a Rocket Dawg (volunteer member of the Jamestown Fireworks Committee) for 12 years.
-In addition, he is an elected member of the Jamestown School Committee.
+In addition, he is the chairperson of the Jamestown School Committee.
 He has worked with a number of community arts organizations and makes his home in Jamestown with his wife, Christine Ariel.

 B.J.’s master’s thesis was on the history of the JCC and is available at the Jamestown Philomenian Library.